-Ronaldo in ‘discussions’ to play at FIFA Club World Cup
+Infantino: Ronaldo in ‘discussions’ to play at FIFA Club World Cup

-Ronaldo, Messi could face FIFA Club World Cup showdown
+Cristiano Ronaldo could play at FIFA Club World Cup: Infantino

-Cristiano Ronaldo is in discussions to play at FIFA’s Club World Cup where Lionel Messi currently headlines the event.
+Cristiano Ronaldo is in discussions to play at FIFA’s Club World Cup in June, according to FIFA president Gianni Infantino.

 Cristiano Ronaldo is in “discussions” to play at FIFA’s inaugural Club World Cup this summer, according to the president of the sport’s global governing body.